mind/wheels/README.md

 ## Versions

-Click on the links below to jump to specific release versions:
+Click on the links below to jump to specific release versions.
+Again, they are built for Ubuntu 16.04 LTS.

 TF Version | Builds
 -----------|-------